twistappel/twistappel.github.io/docs/about.md

 permalink: /about/
 ---

 I'm a Linux noob with no background in software development who somehow got involved in writing help pages for a FOSS project.
-Thes are my stories.
+These are my stories.

 I was going to wait until I got this site looking all nice any pretty before I started posting.
 Then it occurred to me that the janky theme and broken css fit with the general vibe.
 So enjoy.